noir-lang/noir/docs/docs/developers/contracts/syntax/storage/public_state.md

 ### `new`

 When declaring the storage for `T` as a persistent public storage variable, we use the `PublicState::new()` constructor.
-As seen below, this takes the `storage_slot` and the `serialization_methods` as arguments along with the [`Context`](../context.mdx), which in this case is used to share interface with other structures.
+As seen below, this takes the `storage_slot` and the  [`Context`](../context.mdx), which in this case is used to share interface with other structures.
 You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/yarn-project/aztec-nr/aztec/src/state_vars/public_state.nr).

 #### Single value example